Sun Seekers

 A socialist story of "atoms for peace" and compulsory labor in an East German uranium mine under Soviet control.
 Two young women are arrested after a bar room brawl in 1950 and sentenced to work in the Wismut uranium mines.
 As chaotic as a Wild West goldrush town, their new home is full of characters with unusual destinies – old anarchists working next to former members of the SS and Russian officers.

-Sun Seekers was banned in 1958 at the urging of the USSR, in part because it is about Soviet-German relations and the mining of uranium to support the nuclear arms race in East Germany's Wismut region.
+Sun Seekers was banned in 1958 at the urging of the USSR, in part because it is about Soviet-German relations and the mining of uranium to support the nuclear arms race in East Germany's Wismut region and not widely released until 1972.

 Commentary